Léo Mana

-Leonardo Mana Hernandes (born 6 April 2004), known as Léo Mana, is a Brazilian footballer who plays as a right back for Corinthians.
+Leonardo Mana Hernandes (born 6 April 2004), known as Léo Mana, is a Brazilian footballer who plays as a right back for Criciúma, on loan from Corinthians.

 Club career

 Born in São Paulo, Léo Mana joined Corinthians' youth setup in 2014, aged ten.
 On 7 July 2021, he signed his first professional contract with the club, until 2024.

 Léo Mana made his first team – and Série A – debut on 18 September 2022, starting in a 1–0 away loss against América Mineiro.

+On 14 August 2025, it was announced that Mana would leave Corinthians to go on loan to Criciuma for 12 months.